Discover the Latest on Java—from the Source

 Be a Part of Technologies That Are Changing Everything

 See how you can shape the future and break new ground.
-Deep-dive into sessions and hands-on labs on leading-edge technology such as blockchain, chatbots, microservices, and AI.
+Experience deep-dive into sessions and hands-on labs on leading-edge technology such as blockchain, chatbots, microservices, and AI.

 Connect with Your Global Community in the Groundbreakers Hub

-Experience cloud development technology in the Groundbreakers Hub with workshops and other live, interactive experiences and demos.
+Experience cloud development technology in the Groundbreakers Hub, featuring workshops and other live, interactive experiences and demos.

-This track is filled with technical sessions and BoFs that showcase how developers are using Java technology to handle large scale, mission critical workloads in the cloud or on premise.
-From exploring the fine details of what happens at the source code level where the work actually gets done, out to ecosystem level efforts and enterprise architectures, if it happens on the server side on the JVM, it's in this track.
+This track is filled with technical and birds-of-a-feather (BoFs) sessions that showcase how developers are using Java technology to handle large-scale, mission-critical workloads in the cloud or on-premises.
+From exploring the fine details of what happens at the source-code level where the work actually gets done, to ecosystem-level efforts and enterprise architectures, if it happens on the server side on the JVM, it’s in this track.

 Developers continue to embrace Java, languages that harness the full power of the JVM, and tools to enhance application value into extensive development scenarios.
-This track showcases how Java, dynamically typed languages & statically typed general-purpose languages, and development tools can help accelerate application development for a wide-range of environments including small power-constrained/low memory systems, the embedded connected world, intelligent mobile platforms, and client-side environments, all touching a variety of device types, media types and situation types.
+This track showcases how Java, dynamically typed languages and statically typed general-purpose languages, and development tools can help accelerate application development for a wide range of environments including small power-constrained/low memory systems, the embedded connected world, intelligent mobile platforms, and client-side environments, all touching a variety of device types, media types, and situation types.

 Did you know that you made Oracle #1?
-Containerized Oracle Database, Fusion Middleware, Java, MySQL, WebLogic Server, Coherence and other products are the most subscribed to certified content on Docker Hub!
-This track focuses broadly on modern applications in cloud environments using containers (Oracle Container Engine, Cloud Infrastructure Registry, Container Pipelines, Docker, Kubernetes, Prometheus, Envoy, etc.), serverless (Oracle Functions, Fn Project, etc.), infrastructure as code (Oracle Resource Manager, Terraform, etc.) and streaming (Oracle Streaming and other platforms).
+Containerized Oracle Database, Oracle Fusion Middleware, Java, MySQL, Oracle WebLogic Server, Oracle Coherence, and other products are the most subscribed-to certified content on Docker Hub.
+This track focuses broadly on modern applications in cloud environments using containers (Oracle Container Engine, Oracle Cloud Infrastructure Registry, Oracle Container Pipelines, Docker, Kubernetes, Prometheus, Envoy, etc.), serverless technology (Oracle Functions, Fn Project, etc.), infrastructure as code (Oracle Cloud Infrastructure Resource Manager, Terraform, etc.), and streaming (Oracle Cloud Infrastructure Streaming and other platforms).

 Writing good, clean code more quickly underpins the essence of a developer’s productivity.
 New-age Java developer tools continue to push the boundaries in this space.
-This track will focus on tools that are enhancing Java application development productivity including IDEs, monitoring, testing, and performance environments.
-Developers will also learn about other related topics such as: ALM toolkits, continuous integration tools, modeling systems, analysis tools, and source code editors.
+This track focuses on tools that are enhancing Java application development productivity including IDEs, monitoring, testing, and performance environments.
+Developers also learn about other related topics such as application lifecycle management toolkits, continuous integration tools, modeling systems, analysis tools, and source code editors.

 Are you doing something cool with emerging technologies?
 Then this is the right track for you.
-Here you will find everything that's hot and hip, from Machine Learning and AI to Blockchain, IoT, Chatbots and many more.
+Here is everything that’s hot and hip, from machine learning and AI to blockchain, IoT, chatbots, and much more.

 Delivering software and services faster and with more agility than the competition is a requirement for modern development organizations.
-This track focuses on DevOps culture, practices, and tools that enable you to deliver software at a higher cadence and with higher quality whether it be packaged or in the cloud.
-Learn about the latest practices in Continuous Integration, Continuous Deployment, CI Pipelines, and Assembly Lines.
+This track focuses on DevOps culture, practices, and tools that enable you to deliver software at a higher cadence and with higher quality, whether it’s packaged or in the cloud.
+Learn about the latest practices in continuous integration (CI), continuous deployment, CI pipelines, and assembly lines.

 The common denominator for this track is the web browser.
-Whether it's desktop, mobile, kiosk, or even other formats, whether it's user interface, browser networking or security, if it happens in the browser or in the layers immediately adjacent to the browser, this is the track.
+Whether it’s desktop, mobile, kiosk, or other formats; whether it’s user interface, browser networking, or security; if it happens in the browser or in the layers immediately adjacent to the browser, this is the track.

-MySQL is the world's most popular open source database with a global community of developers.
-This track covers the latest features and advances in MySQL along with advanced topics like monitoring, management, high availability, clustering, replication, and cloud deployment.
-Come hear about MySQL from the experts at Oracle and also leading experts in the database community.
+MySQL is the world’s most popular open source database with a global community of developers.
+This track covers the latest features and advances in MySQL along with advanced topics such as monitoring, management, high availability, clustering, replication, and cloud deployment.
+Come hear about MySQL from the experts at Oracle as well as leading experts in the database community.

-The track will bring together data science, application development, and machine learning practitioners from different industries in a venue to discuss practical and state-of-the-art tools and techniques.
+The track brings together data science, application development, and machine learning practitioners from different industries to discuss practical and state-of-the-art tools and techniques.
 We want to encourage mutually beneficial interactions among practitioners working to address the many challenges facing data science and machine learning systems.
 Novel and practical open source tools, latest practical techniques used in live systems in the industry, use of cloud-based solutions and infrastructure for scale and automated DevOps, and unique solutions that bridge the gap between research and industry are some of the relevant topics for this track.